NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

     PROJ).
 If not provided, will be read from the point cloud, if available.

 --t_projwin <xmin ymin xmax ymax>
-    The output DEM will have corners with these georeferenced coordinates.
-The actual spatial extent (ground footprint) is obtained by expanding this box by half the grid size.
+    Specify a custom extent in georeferenced coordinates.
+This will be adjusted to ensure that the grid points are placed at integer multiples of the grid size.

 --datum <string>
     Set the datum.
 This will override the datum from the input